zooniverse/front-end-monorepo/docs/arch/adr-25.md

 ## Consequences

 Flattening the annotations array for drawing task sub-tasks is conceptually consistent with the move to using workflow steps to flatten the combo task.
 It is however a breaking change and this change will have to be communicated to project builders.
 As with other classifications from the new classifier, this can be checked by the presence of `classifier_version: 2.0` in the classification metadata.
-In the future, we would also like to include a link to json schema for each annotation type as recommended in [ADR 07](adr-07.md).
+In the future, we would also like to include a link to JSON schema for each annotation type as recommended in [ADR 07](adr-07.md).

 Flattening also has added benefits for Panoptes when generating classification exports.
 It can parse through a flattened array to convert machine readable strings to human readable strings for each task without having to check for values in a nested `details` array and then traverse it.

-In the raw classification export, this also benefits researchers that want to analyze the outputted CSV directly and prefer a flatter json structure.
+In the raw classification export, this also benefits researchers that want to analyze the outputted CSV directly and prefer a flatter JSON structure.
+Flat structures facilitate research teams being able to load data without JSON-based manipulation.
+There are many teams who would benefit from the ability to read-in a CSV to Excel and start analyzing their results, as opposed to needing to first parse JSON.
+There will still be some JSON structure in CSV exports, but this will contribute toward minimizing it.

 The transcription task is a automatically configured drawing task with a sub-task and will be using a new variant of a text task that includes auto-suggestions from caesar reductions.
 Its sub-task should use the suggested changes from this ADR as well.